rstudio/rstudio-docker-products/README.md

 #### Licensing

 Using the RStudio Connect docker image requires to have a valid License.
-You can set the RSC license in two ways:
+You can set the RSC license in three ways:

 1. Setting the `RSC_LICENSE` environment variable to a valid license key
 2. Setting the `RSC_LICENSE_SERVER` environment variable to a valid license server / port